 The Careers Centre at De La Salle College has an open door policy, and is available for students to use before school, at morning tea and lunchtime, and after school.
-It contains information about a wide range of careers and courses and is staffed by Mrs Frances Fannon: Careers Advisor and Mrs Mary Parshotam: Careers Administrator.
+It contains information about a wide range of careers and courses and is staffed by Mrs Frances Fannon: Careers Advisor.
 We provide careers education, information and guidance for students at each level.
 Our goal is to prepare our students to make an informed transition into further studies or employment when they leave school.
 Year 12 & 13 students are all interviewed as part of the careers process.
 Parents can make appointments with the careers staff by phoning 2764319 ext 902 or 903, and are welcome to come in for a meeting.

 Some of the programmes and events our students are involved in this year are: